 One of the things that drew me to Riviera Maya was its multitude of jungles and cenotes (underground sinkholes), offering the perfect setting for some blood-rushing extreme activities.
-While traveling with Riviera Maya Tourism Board, I had the opportunity to join Alltournative Offtrack Adventures on their Jungle Maya Expedition tour to get a first-hand feel of these unique ecosystems.
+While traveling with Riviera Maya Tourism Board on a Mexico road trip, I had the opportunity to join Alltournative Offtrack Adventures on their Jungle Maya Expedition tour to get a first-hand feel of these unique ecosystems.

 Our expedition started with a Mayan purification ceremony, where the priest burned copal (a type of incense made from tree resin) and blew the smoke around us while chanting prayers to purify our souls before entering the sacred caves.
 Feeling blessed and slightly dizzy from the copal smoke, we headed to the first stop of our Mayan expedition.

 One of the highlights of my Mexico road trip was a 40-feet rappel descent inside the Yaxmuul cenote, one of the best cenotes in Tulum.
 The descent felt very secure thanks to the double line arrangement although it was a little slow for my liking.
 But if the rappel was not enough to kick my adrenaline pump, ending it in the cool water of the pitch black cave definitely gave it a kick.

 Amidst the darkness, we swam out of the cave and emerged from the crystal clear water before strapping on a different set of harness at the zip-line track.
 We swooshed by the lush jungle through several zip-lines, one more exciting than the previous, while taking in views of the green canopy.
 The last zip-line actually ended inside a cave and right into the water, ending our zip-lining experience with a big splash.